Once Bitten, Twice Shy

 "Brilliant!" the Weasley twins chimed.

 "Then take these," Lorcan stated, handing them the aforementioned sweet.
 "Use this spell…" He gave them a few more instructions, all the while keeping an eye on the Slytherin table.
-Scorpius seemed fine with Rose and Al. It was as if nothing had ever happened.
+Scorpius seemed fine with just Rose and Al occupying his attention.
+It was as if nothing had ever happened.

 Well, Lorcan's mind's eye vividly recalled the kiss.
 He blushed and glared to himself.
 Of course nothing had ever happened…bugger.